 All the things reviewers liked most in the debut album are still present.
-The magic of her almost extraterrestrial, tantalising voice and the emotionally gripping way she uses it - combined this time with contemporary beats, electronic sounds, soul-stirring grooves and refreshingly unexpected song structures.
-She continues to stir the listener’s heart and soul.
+The magic of her almost extraterrestrial voice and the emotionally gripping way she uses it - combined this time with contemporary beats, electronic sounds, stirring grooves and refreshingly unexpected song structures.

-You may hear an occasional bass wobble and might pick up on some pop crossover, trip-hop, rock and grime vibe, or detect morphed echoes of deep house and drum & bass… phew!... but Jarmila Gorna once again eludes all attempts at easy classification.
+You may hear pop crossover, trip-hop, rock or a grime vibe, or detect warped echoes of drum & bass or deep house, and an occasional bass wobble… phew!... but Jarmila Gorna once again eludes all attempts at easy classification.
 All those eager for fresh musical experiences will not want to miss out on this.
-Here is a multi-talented artist in her element doing what she does best.
+Here is a multi-talented artist in her element doing what she likes best.

 Click the links below to view the lyrics and INSIGHTS INTO the songs from Aspaklaria:

 hashgachah was presented for nomination by the bbc radio 3 world music awards in 2003.